Fostering independence in children is an important task for both parents and teachers.

 Obviously, there will be times you will need to intervene but for the most part, let them develop the skill to resolve conflict on their own.

-When your child complains about someone or something that has happened, ask them how they will sort it out or what they can say to ease the situation.
+When your child complains about a conflict, ask how they plan to resolve it or what they can do to improve the situation.

 It is too easy to immediately jump in and reprimand the other child.
 It will then also become too easy to rely on you to solve every problem going forward.